nnmm/toggl-percentilefeedback/README.md

 * Rename config.py-example to config.py and replace the dummy API token with yours (you can find it in your [toggl profile](https://www.toggl.com/user/edit))
 * Run main.py

+## Issues ##
+There are still a few things to do:
+* Time zones are not fully implemented yet (see line 36 in timehelper.py)
+* X and y axes need to be labeled with day and efficiency, respectively
+* It might be good to seperate the time at which you wake up and the time at which a new day begins
+* Better handling of time entries in the past that start before and end after the current time (see line 99 in model.py)

 ## Questions and comments ##
 I appreciate any comments, including comments on my English here and suggestions for improving the structure of the program.
 Contact me for any questions you might have.